thulsonASU/Drag_n_teach-ROS-Pkg-for-mycobot_280_M5/README.md

 # How to Use

 ## Install Linux 20.04 then Follow ROS Noetic and MoveIt install guides
 I won't be providing links for installing Linux 20.04 in this tutorial.
-I simply recommend either a virtual machine, dual boot, or dedicated Linux machine
+I simply recommend either a virtual machine, dual boot, or dedicated Linux machine.

 [ROS Noetic Install Tutorial](http://wiki.ros.org/noetic/Installation/Ubuntu)